BhargavLimbad786/Encryption/README.md

 License

-    This project is licensed under the MIT License.
+    This project is licensed under the Apache License